About The AHA! Movement

 The AHA!
 Movement is made up of members of Matt’s family, various city officials, members of higher education, Matt’s high school best friend and classmate, business and community leaders, and those who Matt touched throughout his short life.
 Together, we fight to empower our youth with the values of responsibility, accountability, and compassion.

-Debbie Smith, MM
+Debbie Smith, MM - Founder and CEO

 Ryan Smith is a creative, artistic communications leader.
 With over a decade of corporate communications experience, his specialty lies in executive, crisis, and marketing communications.
 Currently, he manages all aspects of content for the globe’s leader in serviced accommodations, Synergy Global Housing.
 Prior to Synergy, Smith was the Director of Communications for Land Home Financial Services, a national mortgage banker, where he was managed all aspects of internal and external communications, specifically public relations, and social media marketing.
 His working experience spans the hospitality, mortgage, tech, and entertainment sectors.

 Smith is a published author, winner of Seth Godin’s altMBA Perkins Award, and the founding president of a PRSSA chapter at his alma mater, California State University, Sacramento.

 In his leisure… he craves long hikes (especially those involving 40-pound packs), creating fictional story-lines, hunting for passport stamps, and a testy game of corn hole, foosball, darts, shuffleboard, pool, ping pong—or pretty much any competition compatible with strong IPAs.

 Frankie Dickinson has been active in anti-hazing awareness campaigns for the last decade.